MRCIEU/rhds-tcga/README.md

 ### Example analysis

-There are two example analyses performed in `analysis.rmd` and summarized in the `analysis.html` report.
+There are two example analyses performed in `analysis.qmd` and summarized in the `analysis.html` report.

 ```
-quarto render analysis.qmd
+quarto render scripts/analysis.qmd
 ```

 1. The methylation dataset has observations performed on both tumor and